AmrDhaliwal/AmrDhaliwal/README.md

 Right now I am focusing on freelancing on fiverr and contributing to a wide variety of open source projects on GitHub.

-*Current Projects being worked on and Open-Source projects I am currently contributing too*
+*Current Projects and Open-Source projects I am currently working on and/or contributing too*

 https://github.com/mozilla/glean.js